Team

 "Kanban" is an inventory-control system to control the supply chain.
 Developed at Toyota, kanban is used to "pull" material when needed to improve efficiency or to communicate status or next steps.

 Based on the American supermarket model of replenishing only what is needed to fill a shelf when the critical "low point" is reached, Kanban is gauged by consumer demand, available resources or time it takes to reorder.
-Once staff understands how Kanban supports them, they will eagerly develop systems that will make materal replenishment seamless. |

 View Here